Agent Skills

 - The key starts with

-conto_agent_(notconto_) - The key has not been revoked in Agents > SDK Keys
+conto_agent_(notconto_) - The key has not been revoked in Agents > SDK Integration

 - You’re using the correct key for the correct agent